 What are the contest rules?

-- Submissions must come from teens in high school currently living in the United States
+- Submissions must come from students in grades 9 through 12 currently living in the United States

-- Be sure to submit a signed video release and registration form with your video
+- Be sure to submit a signed video release and registration form (for an individual submission or a group submission) with your video

 What can I win?